passyaa/golang-sqlite/README.md

-# GolangApp API
+# GolangApp API With SQLite

-This is a simple API built with Go using the Echo framework and GORM for database management.
+This is a API built with Go using the Echo framework, GORM for database management and SQLite.
 The API provides user and group management features, including user authentication.
 This guide will walk you through the steps to set up and run the API using Docker.

 ## Prerequisites